1938 Auckland Rugby League season: Lower Grades

 A schoolboy gala was held at Carlaw Park on the 22nd of October.
 Competing teams in the 7-a-side tournament were St. Patricks, George Court's (2), Ellerslie (2), Richmond, Ponsonby, Green Lane, Point Chevalier, Balmoral, Northcote, Manukau, Newton, Glenora, and Marist.
 The team from Ponsonby won the knockout competition when they defeated Ellerslie in the final.
 Ponsonby were presented with the Robert Reid Memorial Shield for winning the championship during the year, and the Wilson trophy for their knockout tournament win.
 The most improved 7-a-side player was named as J. Stackpole from Newton.
 The J. Gedye Cup went to S. Callagher of Richmond, while D. White of Ponsonby won the Don Cleverley Medal.
 The Marist team was presented with medals by Mr. C.L.M.
 Green, while J. Scott of the North Shore side was presented with the Sam Dickie Cup for goalkicking in the intermediate grade.

+The results shown in the tables are based on scores reported in the New Zealand Herald, Auckland Star and Franklin Times so are very incomplete as many clubs did not submit results.

+3rd Grade

+The 3rd Grade was split into 2 sections due to the number of teams.
+North Shore won section 1 and Richmond won section 2.
+Both teams played a home and away series to decide the overall 3rd grade champion with Richmond winning the first match 8-2 and the second match 8–3 to take the title on August 6 and August 13 respectively.
+Northcote and Richmond met in the final of the knockout competition on September 10 but the result was not reported in the newspapers.
+Ultimately Richmond finished the season winning 16 from 16 including their knockout matches, scoring 452 points and conceding just 52.